 Prep Time: 20 minutes (including the dressing)

 Ingredients for Wasabi Dressing:

-½ cup Nancy’s Skinny Ranch Dressing or a store bought reduced-fat ranch dressing
+½ cup The BEST Skinny Ranch Dressing (3 ingredients) or a store bought reduced-fat ranch dressing

 3 tablespoons seasoned rice vinegar